Family Law & Divorce Attorney Serving Naples

 To prove your residency, you are required to provide either a valid state driver’s license, a state voter’s registration card or the affidavit of a third party.

 Which Type of Divorce Fits Your Situation?

 There are three types of divorces in Naples: simplified, uncontested, and contested divorce.

-- You or your spouse have been a resident of the state for six months
+- You or your ex have been a resident of the state for six months

-- There are no minor children from the marriage
+- There are no minor children from the union

 - You both are in agreement on how to divide properties, assets, and debts

 - No one is seeking alimony